mnvr/advent-of-code-2023/README.md

 Other commands:

--   `make read` – interactively run, reading input from stdin.
--   `make run` – run on the actual input.
--   `make test` – same as `make run`, but also print the latest expected answer, and raise an error if it doesn't match the expected answer.
+-   `make test` – run on the actual input, and compare against the expected answers.
--   `make watch` – same as `make`, but start a fswatch to automatically re-run it whenever the .hs file is changed.
+-   `make o` - same as `make test`, but first compile the .hs file using GHC with optimizations enabled.
+There's also a `make o2` variant of this.
 -   `make verify` - Run `make test`, but for all days so far, in reverse.
--   `make o` - same as `make test`, but first compile the .hs file using GHC with optimizations enabled, and also print timings.
-To remove these, use `make clean`.
-There's also a `make o2` variant of this.
+-   `make clean` - Clean temporary files (written to `out/`).

 All of these are wrappers around the basic pattern of

     cat somefile | runghc xx.hs

 Some of the solutions are done in shell scripts.
-To run these, the filename needs to be passed to the script instead of passing the input via stdin (this is to keep the scripts simple – reading stdin in a script isn't a snap):
+To run these, the filename needs to be passed to the script instead of passing the input via stdin:

     ./xx.sh somefile